Romanian revolution

-The Romanian revolution (Revoluția română) was a period of violent civil unrest in Romania during December 1989 as a part of the revolutions of 1989 that occurred in several countries around the world, primarily within the Eastern Bloc.
+The Romanian revolution (Revoluția română) was a period of violent civil unrest in the Socialist Republic of Romania during December 1989 as a part of the revolutions of 1989 that occurred in several countries around the world, primarily within the Eastern Bloc.
 The Romanian revolution started in the city of Timișoara and soon spread throughout the country, ultimately culminating in the drumhead trial and execution of longtime Romanian Communist Party (PCR) General Secretary Nicolae Ceaușescu and his wife Elena, and the end of 42 years of Communist rule in Romania.
 It was also the last removal of a Marxist–Leninist government in a Warsaw Pact country during the events of 1989, and the only one that violently overthrew a country's leadership and executed its leader; according to estimates, over one thousand people died and thousands more were injured.

 Following World War II, Romania found itself inside the Soviet sphere of influence, with Communist rule officially declared in 1947.
 In April 1964, when Romania published a general policy paper worked out under Gheorghe Gheorghiu-Dej's instructions, the country was well on its way of carefully breaking away from Soviet control.
 Nicolae Ceaușescu became the country's leader the following year.
 Under his rule, Romania experienced a brief waning of internal repression that led to a positive image both at home and in the West.
-However, repression again intensified by the 1970s.
+However, repression again intensified by the 1970s, and Ceaușescu's regime eventually became one of the most repressive in the world and one of the most repressive of modern times.
+Social and economic malaise had been present in the Socialist Republic of Romania for quite some time, especially during the austerity years of the 1980s.
+The austerity measures were designed in part by Ceaușescu to repay the country's foreign debts, but resulted in widespread shortages that fomented unrest.
 Amid tensions in the late 1980s, early protests occurred in the city of Timișoara in mid-December on the part of the Hungarian minority in response to an attempt by the government to evict Hungarian Reformed Church pastor László Tőkés.
 In response, Romanians sought the deposition of Ceaușescu and a change in government in light of similar recent events in neighbouring nations.
 The country's ubiquitous secret police force, the Securitate, which was both one of the largest in the Eastern Bloc and for decades had been the main suppressor of popular dissent, frequently and violently quashing political disagreement, ultimately proved incapable of stopping the looming, and then highly fatal and successful revolt.